-552. ECONOMIC HISTORY.-This subject is illustrated concretely by a course of lectures tracing the development of a world-wide industry from its early beginnings in such a way as to show the influence of economic factors in general history and especially on international relationships.
+552. ECONOMIC HISTORY.-This subject is treated concretely by tracing the development of a single world-wide industry from its early beginnings in such a way as to show the influence of economic factors in general history and especially on international relationships.
 Required in all courses, second semester, junior year.
 (4 units)